atzori/runSPARQL/README.md

     wfn: <http://webofcode.org/wfn/>

-Function will be called with `wfn:runSPARQL`.
+Function will be called with `wfn:recMin`.
 Please note that if function is not registered, you must use `PREFIX wfn: <java:org.webofcode.wfn.>` as in the examples section.

 Install and compile *(tested with Fuseki 3.8.0)*
 -------------------
 1. ensure you have OpenJDK 8 or later correctly installed
 2. download and extract [Apache Fuseki 2](https://jena.apache.org/download/#apache-jena-fuseki) on directory `./fuseki`
-3. compile runSPARQL Java source code: `./compile`
+3. compile recMin Java source code: `./compile`
 4. run fuseki: `./run-fuseki` *(this will use settings in `./config/config.ttl`)*

 Usage
 -----

-`runSPARQL(query, endpoint, initValue)`
+`recMin(query, endpoint, initValue)`

 Examples